 - 8x as likely to achieve better business outcomes

 Making the goal of inclusive, accessible workplaces solely to achieve better business outcomes would miss the point.
-Rather, these statistics emphasize how positively employees respond to companies that respect each and every individual.
+Rather, these statistics emphasize how well employees respond to companies that respect each and every individual.
 It doesn’t matter if the majority of people in your business have the space to be themselves—if it’s not universal, then your employees will become disengaged.

 Understanding Accessibility Terminology